 A Vietnamese Pandan Waffle (Banh Kep La Dua) has a crisp outer skin and a soft and chewy texture on the inside.
 The secret to achieving this beautiful texture is in the mixture of 3 flours: 1) Tapioca starch, 2) rice flour and 3) all-purpose flour.
 The tapioca starch provides the chewy center, the rice flour makes the waffle crispy and the all-purpose flour ties it all together.

-You can find all of these ingredients online or at your local Chinese, Vietnamese or Asian grocery store.
+You can find all of the ingredients for this pandan waffle recipe online or at your local Chinese, Vietnamese, or Asian grocery store.

 How to Make This Recipe